 (e) Any such arbitration shall be held in Wilmington, Delaware, under the rules then in effect of the American Arbitration Association.
 The arbitrator(s) shall determine how all expenses relating to the arbitration shall be paid, including the respective expenses of each party, the fees of each arbitrator and the administrative fee of the American Arbitration Association.
 The arbitrator or arbitrators, as the case may be, shall set a limited time period and establish procedures designed to reduce the cost and time for discovery while allowing the parties an opportunity, adequate in the sole judgment of the arbitrator or majority of the three arbitrators, as the case may be, to discover relevant information from the opposing parties about the subject matter of the dispute.
-The arbitrator, or a majority of the three arbitrators, as the case may be, shall rule upon motions to compel or limit discovery and shall have the authority to impose sanctions, including attorneys' fees and costs, to the same extent as a competent court of law or equity, should the arbitrators or a majority of the three arbitrators or a majority of the three arbitrators or a majority of the three arbitrators, as the case may be, determine that discovery was sought without substantial justification or that discovery was refused or objected to without substantial justification.
-The decision of the arbitrator or a majority of the three arbitrators, as the case may be, and conclusive upon the Indemnifying Party or Parties (as a single group, if applicable) and the Indemnified Parties.
-Such decision shall be written and shall be supported by written findings of fact and conclusions which shall set for the ward, judgment, decree or order awarded by the arbitrator(s).
-With respect to claims against the Escrow Fund, the Escrow Agent shall be entited to rely on, and make distributions from the Escrow Fund in accordance with, the terms of such award, judgment, decree or order as applicable.
-Within fifteen (15) calendar days of a decision of the arbitr
+The arbitrator, or a majority of the three arbitrators, as the case may be, shall rule upon motions to compel or limit discovery and shall have the authority to impose sanctions, including attorneys' fees and costs, to the same extent as a competent court of law or equity, should the arbitrators or a majority of the three arbitrators.
+The decision of the arbitrator or a majority of the three arbitrators or a majority of the three arbitrators or a majority of the three arbitrators.
+The decision of the arbitrator or a majority of the three arbitrators as the case may be, determine that discovery was sought without substantial justification.
+The decision of the arbitrator or a majority of the three arbitrators, as the case may be, as to the validity and amount of any claim in such Claim Certificate shall be final, binding, and conclusive upon the Indemnifying Party or Parties (as a single group, if applicable) and the Indemnified Parties.
+Such decision shall be written and shall be supported by written findings of fact and conclusions which shall set forth the award, judgment, decree or order awarded by the arbitrator(s).
+With respect to claims against the Escrow Fund, the Escrow Agent shall be entited to rely on, and make distributions from the